MLHale/CYBR8950/projects/milestone3.md

 **Total 200 points.**

 ## Presentation
-You will be expected to present your Final Milestone to the class via a recorded videa.
-The video will be due on the day of our official final (published on the UNO website).
-The video may be watched by external guests - so please address an audience beyond just the instructor.
-Videos should be no longer than 30 minutes.
+You will be expected to present your Final Milestone to the class during our final time (Monday, May 12, 2025 5:00pm-7:00pm).
+Please address your presentation to an audience beyond just the instructor.
+Presentation length will be no longer than 15 minutes per team (since we have 7 teams).
+Please allow for at least 2 minutes of questions at the end.

 Your presentation should cover:
  * High level goals, initial scope, and adjustment to scope (keep it succinct)